pbeukema/LabHacks/readme.md

 * As soon as possible, understand [bootstraping](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)), [cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) and [permutation tests](https://en.wikipedia.org/wiki/Resampling_(statistics)).
 [Here](https://docs.google.com/presentation/d/11TozBxAaON1eFXeL6aK1USLtJyAbUaHhskcPkI0FLbc/edit#slide=id.g138cbbed1a_0_0 ) are some lecture notes that look at these topics in the context of multivariate pattern analysis in fMRI.

+* Confused about why authors say prediction from a regression but without cross-validation, out of sample testing or a no noise ceiling?
+Tal Yarkoni provides some great insights [here](http://pilab.psy.utexas.edu/publications/Yarkoni_Westfall_PPS_in_press.pdf)

 * [Rob Kass](http://www.stat.cmu.edu/~kass/), CMU statistics faculty, has written [Ten Simple Rules for Effective Statistical Practice](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004961).
 They are extremely useful.

 * Are you still not using hierarchical Bayes?
 Everything is a trivial case of hierarchical Bayesian inference.
 Thomas Wiecki will show you the [way](http://twiecki.github.io/blog/2017/02/08/bayesian-hierchical-non-centered/).